pavelanni/pavelanni-dev/content/blog/control_panel/index.md

 Here’s the basic rundown:

-- You turn the rotary encoder to set the year, month, and day for the Destination time.
+- You turn the rotary encoder to set the year, month, and day for the preset time.
 - The left Pico sends that data over UART to the right Pico.
-- When you press the time-travel button, the current time is saved in the “last departed” time, and the time set as the destination becomes your present time.
+- When you press the time-travel button, the current time is saved in the “previous” time, and the time set as the target becomes your current time.
 - The present time starts ticking as your typical wall clock.

 ## Extra fun stuff: sound and memory